Southern India: Birding and Wildlife of the Western Ghats

 Day 10: Coonoor to Bokkapuram

-In the morning we will visit a high elevation site close to the highest peak in the region, Dhoddabetta at 8530ft (2600m), where it is often good to get photos of some of the high elevation specialties of the Western Ghats.
+In the morning we will visit a high elevation site close to the highest peak in the region, Doddabetta, at 8530ft (2600m), where it is often good to get photos of some of the high elevation specialties of the Western Ghats.
 After that we will move north down the ghats, to the Sigur Plateau north of Ooty, where we will take time to bird in bamboo jungle and scrub.
-This area is home to Malabar Lark, Malabar Barbet and Nilgiri Thrush, more Western Ghats specialties, as well as two critically endangered birds-of-prey, Indian and White-backed Vultures.
+This area is home to Malabar Lark, Malabar Barbet and Nilgiri Thrush, more Western Ghats specialties, as well as two critically endangered birds-of-prey, Indian and White-rumped Vultures.
 Other species that may feature there include White-rumped Shama and Crested Treeswift.
 We will have a single night at a wonderful wildlife lodge, where animals like elephants, Wild Boar, Dhole (Asian Wild Dog), or even Leopards can sometimes be seen from the safety of your room or the restaurant!

 Days 11-13: Nagarhole Tiger Reserve